department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

       description: Find out how to access VA services for mental health, women’s health, and other specific needs.
     - url: /disability-benefits/
       title: Disability Benefits
       description: Have an illness or injury that was caused—or made worse—by your active-duty service?
-Find out if you can get disability compensation (monthly payments) from VA.
+Find out if you can get disability compensation from VA.
 ---

 <div class="va-introtext">